mvolkmann/blog/src/swift/why-swift.md

 // By default, structs are given a "memberwise-initializer"
 // that takes one argument for each stored property
 // in the order in which they are defined.
-// Structs are not required to define additional initializers, but can
+// Structs are not required to define additional initializers,
-// in order to provide additional ways to create instances. let dog = Dog(name: "Comet", breed: "Whippet")
+// but they can in order to define additional ways to create instances. let dog = Dog(name: "Comet", breed: "Whippet")

 print(dog) // Comet is a Whippet.